Loading lesson…

 The big idea: AI literacy is a multiplier, not a career.
 Stack it on top of a domain you'd happily get good at anyway — that's where the durable career lives.

-What is the core idea behind "Skill Stacking — AI Literacy + Your Other Thing"?
+What is the main idea of "Skill Stacking — AI Literacy + Your Other Thing"?

-Which best describes the scope of "Skill Stacking — AI Literacy + Your Other Thing"?
+Which action would help you apply "Skill Stacking — AI Literacy + Your Other Thing" responsibly?